patkaiist/swatches/README.md

 * Quickly switch between RGB and hexadecimal colour values
 * Remembers your preference for hex or rgb between uses
 * Remembers the last colour you checked when reloading the app
-* Toggle relative luminance between perceptual or actual values
+* Toggle relative luminance adjustment
+* Toggle visibility of labels

 ## Screenshots